 Large Stationary Shields (Ōtate)

 These were the most common form of shield in later samurai warfare. Ōtate were typically rectangular, about 1.5 to 2 meters tall, and so heavy that they required two men to carry or were set up on wooden stands.
-They were often painted with clan mon (family crests) to identify units.
-Construction involved layers of dense wood (often keyaki – zelkova), bound with iron bands, and faced with lacquered leather or metal sheeting.
-The thickness was such that they could withstand musket balls at typical engagement distances.
+They were often painted with clan mon (family crests) to identify units on the battlefield.
+Construction involved layers of dense wood (often keyaki — zelkova), laminated to resist splitting, bound with iron bands, and faced with lacquered leather or metal sheeting.
+The thickness — typically 3 to 5 centimeters of solid timber — was sufficient to withstand musket balls at typical engagement distances of 50 to 100 meters.
 In siege warfare, soldiers would carry ōtate forward to create mobile walls, known as tsurube-jō (a type of portable shield wall).
+These were often mounted on sled-like runners to facilitate dragging across uneven terrain, and multiple ōtate could be linked together with ropes or iron rings to form a continuous palisade.

 Small Handheld Shields (Kote — note: not to be confused with arm armor)

 Although rare in later periods, small hand shields were used in earlier samurai history.
-One example is the hishi tate (diamond-shaped shield), which was carried by foot soldiers in the Heian period.
-These shields were made of wood or leather and often lacquered.
-They were small enough to be slung on the back when not in use, allowing the warrior to switch between shield and two-handed weapons.
-Techniques for these shields emphasized deflection rather than stopping power, as they were too light to absorb heavy blows.
-The keyari (or kumade?) was another variant—essentially a shield with a spearhead attached—used for offensive defense, but these were not standard issue.
+One example is the hishi tate (diamond-shaped shield), carried by foot soldiers in the Heian period.
+These shields measured roughly 60 to 80 centimeters in diameter and were made of wood or hardened leather, often finished with a glossy black or vermillion lacquer.
+They were small enough to be slung on the back when not in use, allowing the warrior to switch between shield and two-handed weapons such as the naginata or yari.
+Techniques for these shields emphasized deflection rather than stopping power, as they were too light to absorb heavy blows from swords or war clubs.
+The kumade (literally "bear paw") was another variant — a shield with a curved iron spike protruding from the center, used for both defense and hooking an opponent's weapon or armor.
+These dual-purpose shields never became standard issue but saw limited use in the late Heian and early Kamakura periods.

 Siege Shields and Mantlets

-For attacking castles, samurai forces used specialized shields like the mikoshi (literally "sacred palanquin") that were mobile wooden structures covered with wet bamboo or rawhide to resist fire arrows.
-The sankaku (triangular) shield was used by archers to provide overhead cover while shooting from a crouched position.
-These shields were not carried by individuals but moved on wheels or carried by teams of ashigaru.
+For attacking castles, samurai forces used specialized shields like the mikoshi (literally "sacred palanquin") — mobile wooden structures covered with wet bamboo or rawhide to resist fire arrows.
+These were essentially portable sheds on wheels, pushed into position by teams of four to six ashigaru.
+The sankaku (triangular) shield was used by archers to provide overhead cover while shooting from a crouched position; its angled upper surface deflected plunging fire.
+Another notable type was the hōate (gun shield), a rectangular screen with a small firing port cut into the upper portion, designed specifically for matchlock gunners.
+These shields were rarely carried by individuals but instead moved on wheels or carried by teams of ashigaru as part of pre-planned siege engineering.

 Improvised Shields

-In desperate situations, samurai would utilize tatami mats (straw matting) held in front of the body to absorb arrow impacts—a technique known as tatami-dome.
-Some historical records note that warriors would carry spare armor pieces like sode (shoulder guards) as makeshift hand shields.
+In desperate situations, samurai utilized tatami mats (straw matting) held in front of the body to absorb arrow impacts — a technique known as tatami-dome.
+Some historical records note that warriors would carry spare armor pieces like sode (shoulder guards) as makeshift hand shields when their primary shield was lost or destroyed.
+During the Ōnin War (1467–1477), urban fighting within Kyoto forced samurai to improvise shields from wooden doors, shop shutters (shitomi), and even futons soaked in water to resist fire arrows.
+These ad hoc solutions highlight the pragmatic adaptability of samurai fieldcraft.

 Techniques of Shield Carrying and Handling